Engage Curriculum

 We believe that our learners need to be as independent and possible.

-We believe our learners need a personalized approach.
+We believe our learners need a personalised approach.

 We employ the use of different teaching and learning methods and tools to ensure accessibility, engagement and enjoyment.
 These include: